sangvo235/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures 👾🗃️

-- Purpose: Repository for my algorithms and data structure learning/notes
+- Purpose: Repository for my algorithms and data structure learning/notes.
-- Language: Java
+- Language: Java.

-- Resources: Princeton University Algorithms, Part I
+Algorithm: a collection of steps to solve a problem.
+Data Structure: a named location that can be used to store and organize data.